Oretugaadewale/Oretugaadewale/README.md

-- 👋 Hi, I’m @Oretugaadewale
+- 👋 Hi, I’m Oretugaadewale
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in Reactjs frontend development
 - 🌱 I’m currently learning every day about frontend development
 - 💞️ I’m looking to collaborate on frontend gigs
 - 📫 How to reach me whatsapp +2348132578261